-One of the biggest advantages of a mock interview is that it allows you to make all your mistakes before the actual interview while you're still in an interview setting.
-Any course that has this feature should be one worth considering.
+One of the biggest advantages of a mock interview is that it allows you to make all your mistakes before the actual interview while you’re still in an interview setting.
+Any course that has this feature is one worth considering.

 Is Interview Kickstart Worth It?

-So, if you've just recently graduated from college and are looking for resources that will help you prepare, Interview Kickstart will not be able to do much for you.
+So, if you’ve just recently graduated from college and are looking for resources that will help you prepare, Interview Kickstart will not do much for you.

 Interview Kickstart vs. Tech Interview Pro

 So, Interview Kickstart’s cost is too high and there’s a chance that it won’t fit your current background.
 What else could you use?

 I’d recommend giving Tech Interview Pro a try.
 Tech Interview Pro is a program designed by a former software engineer at Facebook and Google who has compressed years of interview knowledge and experience into a single course.

 Here are a few of the reasons I recommend Tech Interview Pro over Interview Kickstart: